 She’s a single woman in Manteca in her 50s.

-She proved them wrong.
-By buying within her means, she ended up two years ago with a monthly mortgage payment including property taxes and insurance of $790 a month.
+Now she has a monthly mortgage payment including property taxes and insurance of $790 a month.

 Neither monthly cost includes utilities.